dambem/ClimateMonitorV2/README.md

 ## How can I help?
 We accept any contributors to this project, just contact Damian Bemben (dbemben1@sheffield.ac.uk) or, if you'd rather use our foundations, just make a fork and start working on it yourself!
 ## Getting Started
 To get started, you will need access to the `ClimateMonitorV2/ClimateMonitorV2/public/javascripts/config.js` file.
-This contains our map box and weather company api keys which are not for prying eyes, hence we have encrypted them using StackExchanges [BlackBox](https://github.com/StackExchange/blackbox) Secret Management System.
-If the file isn't encrypted, the website will not work properly so to gain access to the keys, please follow these steps:
+This contains our map box and weather company api keys which are not for prying eyes, hence we have encrypted the file using StackExchanges [BlackBox](https://github.com/StackExchange/blackbox) Secret Management System.
+If the file isn't decrypted, the website will not work properly so to gain access to the keys, please follow these steps:

 *Steps to request access to blackbox*
 1. If you don't have one already, [generate a gpg key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key).
 Ensure you use a keylength of at least 4096 bits and that the email you use to set it up is the same one you use to commit to this repository.